Topological bounds on the dynamical growth rate of chemical reaction networks

 Autocatalysis and positive feedback are ubiquitous in biochemical organization and in candidate prebiotic chemistries: they enable self-maintenance, replication-like amplification, and, in open settings, persistent growth \cite{eigen1977principle,baum2023ecology,ameta_self-reproduction_2021}.
 Stoichiometric frameworks have recently made the identification of autocatalytic subnetworks operational via purely structural criteria and algorithms that identify minimal autocatalytic motifs and their embeddings inside large networks \cite{blokhuis2020universal,gagrani2024polyhedral,golnik2025enumeration,andersen_defining_2020}.
 This progress raises a natural quantitative question: once a network is topologically capable of amplification, what controls \emph{how fast} it can grow or decay?

 From a dynamical perspective, growth rates depend on nonlinear kinetics and on rate constants that can vary over orders of magnitude and are often poorly constrained.
-This creates a gap: topology-based notions of autocatalysis certify feasibility, while kinetics determines realized performance.
-Bridging this gap requires a mixed kinetic--topological metric that quantifies amplification strength.
-Prior structural results in mass-action settings exist in restricted regimes (e.g., special coupling or dilute limits) \cite{despons_structural_2024,unterberger2022stoechiometric,nandan_p_autocatalytic_2025}; here we identify a broad balanced-growth regime in which a single metric controls the achievable growth rate.
+This creates a gap: topology-based notions of autocatalysis certify feasibility, whereas kinetics determines realized performance.
+Here we identify a broad balanced-growth regime in which a topological quantity, together with a kinetic prefactor, controls the achievable growth rate.
+Since this topological quantity depends only on stoichiometric data, which the same type of data used in Flux Balance Analysis (FBA)~\cite{fang_reconstructing_2020}, it provides a novel network-level analytic tool when detailed kinetic information is unavailable.

-\textit{Maximum Amplification Factor---} A CRN with internal species set $\mathcal{S}$ and reaction set $\mathcal{R}$ is specified by nonnegative $|\mcl{S}|\times|\mcl{R}|$ output and input matrices $(\Sp,\Sm)$, where $|\mcl{S}|$ and $|\mcl{R}|$ are the number of species and reactions in the networks, respectively.
-The associated stoichiometric matrix is then given by $\St = \Sp - \Sm$.
-In this work, we do not assume reversible reactions and each column of the stoichiometric matrix corresponds to a unique one-way reaction.
-We consider the dynamics
+\textit{Balanced-growth regime---} A CRN with internal species $\mcl{S}$ and reactions $\mcl{R}$ is specified by nonnegative output and input matrices $(\Sp,\Sm)$.
+Its stoichiometric matrix is \( \St=\Sp-\Sm . \) We do not assume reversibility: each column of $\St$ denotes a distinct one-way reaction.
+The dynamics are

+where $\n$ collects species numbers or abundances and $\J(\n)$ the one-way reaction fluxes.
+Thus topology is encoded in $\St$, while kinetics enter through $\J$.

+Given the vector of abundances $\n$, we introduce the extensive scale $\Omega= \w^T \n$ where the vector $\w$ contains the individual scale contribution of each species.
+For example, if $\n$ is measured in moles and $\Omega$ is the volume, $\w$ is the vector of species-wise molar volumes.
+We also define the composition vector $\q = \n/\Omega$, such that $\w^T \q = 1.$ For the choice $\w=[1,\ldots,1]^T$, the components of $\q$ are the relative proportions of the species in the system.